 With no mechanical changes, expect 2021 Jetta EPA ratings to match those of the 2020.
 Look for the 1.4T models to again rate 30/40/34 mpg city/highway/combined with both the manual and automatic transmissions.
 Our 2019 R-Line review sample averaged a frugal 33.9 mpg in a suburban test loop.

 Likewise, the 2021 GLI should again rate 25/32/28 mpg with either transmission.
 Our dual-clutch test car averaged 27.8 mpg, quite good for a fun-to-drive compact sedan.

 All ’21 Jetta models will again employ a system designed to conserve gas by automatically shutting off the engine at a stop (leaving accessories running) then restarting it when the driver released the brake pedal.
-We’d advocate that VW come up with a smoother implementation: both our R-Line and GLI review samples suffered from noticeable shudder when shutting down and restarting.
+We’d advocate that VW come up with a smoother implementation: our and GLI review samples suffered from noticeable shudder when shutting down and restarting.
 The 1.4T models will again be tuned to run on regular-grade 87-octane gasoline but expect VW to continue to recommend premium-grade 91-octane for best performance on the GLI.

 Will there be new features?

 New features are unlikely, but VW would act responsibly by making autonomous emergency braking and associated safety systems standard on the 2021 Jetta S model.
 Every version of such rivals as the Civic, Subaru Impreza, Toyota Corolla, Hyundai Elantra, and Kia Forte come with this important driver assist.